scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/README.md

 ## Getting started

-Please refer to the [documentation][].
-In particular, the [API documentation][].
+Please refer to the [documentation][], in particular, the [API documentation][].

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+If you don't have Python installed, we recommend installing [Mambaforge][].

 There are several alternative options to install {{ cookiecutter.project_name }}: